pronovic/apologies-server/DEVELOPER.md

 ## Supported Platforms

 This code should work equivalently on MacOS, Linux, and Windows.
+However, it only works on Python 3.10 and earlier, because the asynctest library depends on `@asyncio.coroutine`, which was removed in Python 3.11.

 ## Packaging and Dependencies